Ashanth-Ganesh/AI-workflow-studio/README.md

 - Microsoft: `http://localhost:8000/api/v1/auth/oauth/microsoft/callback`

 Only identity scopes are requested.
 A first successful provider login creates an internal user with its own UUID; later logins resolve the external identity.
 Identities are never merged solely because email addresses match.

+For local team development, collaborators can use the same development OAuth application after being given access to its client credentials through an approved secret-sharing channel.
+Do not commit `.env` or reuse development credentials in a hosted environment.
+Each hosted environment should have its own OAuth application and callback URLs.

 ## Authentication design